gbif/hp-gb32/financial-support.md

 ## Events covered

-### Nodes Training and Global Nodes meeting, 15-17 October 2023
+### Nodes Training and Global Nodes Meeting, 15-17 October 2023

 Partial financial support is only available to those who will attend both the Nodes Training and Global Nodes meeting.